 The pool hut enables guests to borrow beach towels, and purchase pool toys and products like sunscreen.
 Poolside servers fulfill your snack and beverage orders while you relax on sunning benches.
 An adult must accompany pool guests under 16.

-Best Place to Stay in Waikiki for Couples: The Royal Hawaiian
+Best Hotels in Waikiki for Couples: The Royal Hawaiian

 Couples looking for the best places to stay in Waikiki should look no further than The Royal Hawaiian, a Luxury Collection Resort.
 Founded in 1927, the Royal was originally built to accommodate passengers on the Matson Navigation Company’s steamship line.
 The hotel resides on 15 acres of beachfront with Moorish architectural influences.